-Society for the Study of Early Modern Women's 2016 Josephine Roberts Award for a Scholarly Edition published in 2015
+Society for the Study of Early Modern Women's 2016 Scholarly Edition in Translation Award for a work published in 2015

 Francesco Barbaro, The Wealth of Wives: A Fifteenth-Century Marriage Manual

 Toronto: Iter Academic Press; Tempe: Arizona Center for Medieval and Renaissance Studies, 2015

 The Other Voice in Early Modern Europe: The Toronto Series, 42

 Medieval and Renaissance Texts and Studies 485

 Barbaro’s work is such an important and influential work on marriage and women that it is surprising that it has not been translated earlier.
 But the wait was worth it.
 Margaret King provides a fluent, clear, and accurate translation.
 Moreover, as a supremely knowledgeable historian on Barbaro, Renaissance women, and Venice, she describes very well the historical circumstances of the work, the context of Renaissance humanism, and Venetian policies and practices.
 She also provides a great deal of information concerning the diffusion and influence of Barbaro’s work.
 Scholars will be surprised to learn that Erasmus, Juan Luis Vives, and practically every other Renaissance commentator on women and marriage borrowed from or was influenced by this book.
 This is a very welcome addition to a distinguished series.

 2014 International Galileo Galilei Prize for Contributions to Italian Scholarship